Erikkre/Quantumscape/README.md

 # Quantumscape
 Roll, jump and slide Schrodinger’s cat through a 1 hour story adventure with 8 distinct QuantumGates and portals navigating 16 multi-stage 3D levels designed to educate and enthrall any player.
+Includes a funny helpful dancing robot, dynamic soundtrack, character voices, progression and settings persistence, branching dialogue options and an engaging set of learn-as-you-gi puzzle levelleels.
 # Quick Start Guide
 Open the Windows, Mac, Linux or Android releases, start the game.
 You will reach the main menu.\
 ![mainMenu](https://github.com/Erikkre/Quantumscape/blob/master/extraReadmeFiles/mainMenu.gif)\